 A combination of pre-screening and open access is the best possible defense against plagiarism.
 All articles submitted to Collabra: Psychology are automatically screened for plagiarism by the CrossCheck system from CrossRef.
 This system compares incoming articles to a large database of academic content, and alerts editors to any possible issues.

 The Collabra: Psychology Editors ensure that all research output is thoroughly peer reviewed by external reviewers, and the journal offers the option of open peer review if requested.
 Publications of an editorial, commentary, or opinion nature may not be sent for external peer review but will include extensive editorial review and revisions.
 Via the guidelines at the Committee on Publication Ethics (COPE), our editors and editorial board receive ethical guidance and professional networking.
-Collabra: Psychology already adheres to the COPE guidelines for best practice, and will become a member when it is eligible.
+Collabra: Psychology adheres to the COPE guidelines for best practice.

 All Collabra: Psychology articles are published under open licenses from Creative Commons.
 We believe that only CC BY meets the requirements for true open access for journals, and strongly prefer CC0 for open research data.